nickpoz97/automated-insulin-pump/README.md

 * Insulin reserve is low when the amount in the reservoir is below *LOWER_INSULIN_BOUND*

 ## Scenarios
+These scenarios reflects the behavior of a user aware of his condition

 ### Starting from a good and stable state, user consumes food with sugar
 * Initial Hypothesis